-An effort is underway to add Clairnote support to MuseScore (along with support for other alternative notation systems).
+A lot of work has been done to create a version of MuseScore that supports Clairnote DN (along with other alternative notation systems).
 Many thanks to Craig Fisher who took this on and has done some great work, putting in a lot of time and effort.
-The project’s code lives at his GitHub repo and he has also blogged about it.
+The project's code lives in his GitHub repo and he has also blogged about it.
 Ole Kirkeby has also contributed.

-While it’s still a work in progress, the most basic elements of Clairnote are already implemented (the chromatic staff, ledger lines, the 6-6 notehead pattern, etc.).
-You can create Clairnote scores from scratch or convert existing traditional scores to Clairnote and back.
-Some items still to be implemented are double stems to indicate half notes, correct stem lengths, and Clairnote’s accidental signs and key signatures.
+While it's still a work in progress, the most basic elements of Clairnote DN are already implemented (the chromatic staff, ledger lines, the 6-6 notehead pattern, etc.).
+You can create Clairnote DN scores from scratch or convert existing traditional scores to Clairnote DN and back.
+Some items still to be implemented are double stems to indicate half notes, correct stem lengths, and Clairnote DN's accidental signs and key signatures.

 Please contact us if you have questions about any of this.

-While LilyPond produces excellent results and is much more feature-complete in terms of supporting Clairnote, MuseScore offers the kind of user-friendly graphical user interface that most people now expect.
-Subscribe to the Clairnote blog to stay informed about progress on support for Clairnote in MuseScore.
+While LilyPond produces excellent results and is much more feature-complete in terms of supporting Clairnote DN, MuseScore offers the kind of user-friendly graphical user interface that most people expect.
+Subscribe to the Clairnote Newsletter to stay informed about progress on support for Clairnote DN in MuseScore.